truechain/truechain-consensus-core/README.md

 ### How to contribute

 We need contributions from you.
 You are welcome to create github issues and contribute to the codebase.
+Developer Guide could be found in `docs/DEV.md`.
 We have a list of important tasks from Foundation.
 We welcome people who have related background to join our consensus design and implementation.

 ### LICENSE